devvcore/frappe-unified-deployment/SETUP_INSTRUCTIONS.md

 1. Go to [https://github.com/new](https://github.com/new)
 2. Fill in the repository details:
    - **Repository name**: `frappe-unified-deployment`
-   - **Description**: `Unified Docker deployment for Frappe CRM, LMS, and HRMS - Easy single-site setup`
+   - **Description**: `Unified Docker deployment for Frappe CRM, LMS, HRMS, Drive, and Insights - Easy single-site setup`
    - **Visibility**: Public (or Private if you prefer)
    - **DO NOT** initialize with README, .gitignore, or license (we already have these)
 3. Click "Create repository"